domesarawut-cpu/portfolio-blog/src/content/posts/azure-lab-2026-08-31-013619-azure-vm-disk-resize-and-persistent-data-disk-mount-linux.md

 - `mkfs.ext4`: creates the filesystem on the new data disk
 - `mkdir -p`: creates the persistent mount directory
 - `mount`: mounts the disk immediately without reboot
-- `/etc/fstab`: ensures the mount survives reboots
+- `echo ... | sudo tee -a /etc/fstab`: safely appends the persistent mount entry, ensuring it survives reboots
-- `mount -a`: tests the `fstab` configuration without needing a restart
+- `df -h`: validates the active mount points and capacity

 A more explicit inspection step can also be used before formatting: